Turkish diaspora: Norway

-In 2013 there was roughly 16,500 Norwegians of Turkish descent living in Norway.
+In 2013 there were roughly 16,500 Norwegians of Turkish descent living in Norway.

 Finland

 In 2010 Professor Zeki Kütük said that there was approximately 10,000 people of Turkish origin living in Finland.

 Poland

 In 2013 data from the Institute of Public Affairs showed that there was 5,000 Turks living in Poland.

 Portugal

 In 2021 data from the National Statistical Institute showed that there were 1,363 Turks legally living in Portugal.
 In addition, between 2002 and 2020, 270 Turks acquired Portuguese citizenship.

+Luxembourg

+Luxembourg does not formally collect ethnic or racial data of its citizens, however according to the Turkish embassy in Luxembourg, about 1,000 Turkish nationals were living in Luxembourg around the time of the 2017 Turkish referendum.
+Close to 10,000 Turkish people voted from Luxembourg, the others having come from neighbouring countries, who found the Luxembourg voting location closer to their homes.

 Liechtenstein

 Liechtenstein does not record data on the ethnicity of its citizens; however, in 2009, the Turkish community was estimated to number approximately 1,000 out of a total population of 35,000.
 Hence, estimates suggest that the Turks form around 3% of Liechtenstein's total population and that they are the fifth largest ethnic group in the country.

 North America

 United States

 In 1996 Professor John J. Grabowski estimated that there was 500,000 Turks living in the United States.
 By 2009, Erdal Şafak said that the Turkish American community was approximately 850,000 to 900,000.
 More recently, in 2012 the former United States Secretary of Commerce, John Bryson, confirmed at the Center for American Progress that the Turkish American community was now over 1,000,000:

 There are, however, much higher estimates.
 Non-governmental Turkish organizations in the USA claim that there are at least 3,000,000 people of Turkish origin living in the United States, including Turkish Americans as well as new Turkish migrant workers, students and illegal migrants.
 Consequently, since the twenty-first century, the Turkish American population is fast approaching the significant number of Turks in Germany because most students, expats, etc. decide to live permanently in the United States.